j-faria/sig-genetic/README.md

 sig-genetic
 ===========

-Fit acoustic glitches is low-degree p-mode frequencies
+Fit acoustic glitches in low-degree p-mode frequencies using the PIKAIA genetic algorithm.